John Erwin

 John Lee Erwin (December 5, 1936 – c.
-December 20, 2024) was an American voice actor best known for voicing He-Man, Reggie Mantle, and Morris the Cat.
+December 20, 2024) was an American voice actor best known for voicing He-Man in He-Man and the Masters of the Universe, Reggie Mantle in The Archie Show, and Morris the Cat.

 Career

 Erwin was the voice of He-Man in the Filmation productions He-Man and the Masters of the Universe and She-Ra: Princess of Power that ran from 1983 to 1986.
-Due to the extreme cost-cutting by Filmation, the cast of voice actors was small, and producer Lou Scheimer actually performed the bulk of the character voices.
-Erwin was also the voice of the henchman character Beast Man, and would on occasion do the voices of other supporting characters, too, such as Webstor and Ram Man.
+Due to the extreme cost-cutting by Filmation, the cast of voice actors was small, and with producer Lou Scheimer actually performing the bulk of the character voices.
+Erwin was also the voice of the henchman character Beast Man, and would on occasion perform the voices of other supporting characters such as Webstor and Ram Man.

 Although generally recognized for his work on He-Man, Erwin has many years of voice acting to his credit (including the voice of Reggie Mantle in Filmation's Archie cartoons), and has provided voices for many productions ranging from television advertisements to live-action movies since the 1960s.
 He was the voice of Morris the Cat from 9Lives cat food in several television commercials.

 From 1959 to 1965, he starred as Teddy in the television Western Rawhide.

 In 1989, his voice was heard as a radio newscaster in Back to the Future Part II and as a football announcer in the 2000 Disney movie Remember the Titans.

 He also did small spot roles in various Hanna-Barbera episodes for different shows (such as Hanna-Barbera's animated series The Thing) and others, going uncredited.